b-ox/schema4i.org/README.md

 ## Modeling rules

 If you want to contribute, **fork this project**, add your objects, attributes and enumerations and send pull requests.
 Maybe then there will be a short discussion, but afterwards we publish your requests into the pending area so that **you and others can use it very fast**.
 When modeling the Semantic Data Model, we follow some guidelines.
+See also the [Wiki of Schema4i.org](https://github.com/b-ox/schema4i.org/wiki).

 ### Definitions and name conventions

  **Objects** we call a logical unit of attributes.
 It's a little bit similar to a field group containing field. **Attributes** are the properties of an object.
 These properties can be fields that have values.
 Most of the times the values are text values, date formats or keys of an enumeration.
 Attributes can also be links pointing to other objects or refer to other datasets via URL.

 The names of objects and attributes or enumerations always start with a capital letter and ideally consists of a single word.
 In some cases it makes sense to use several words to define an object to get better meaning.
-In this case we use the "PascalCase" notation like e.g. in the object [**P**ostal**A**ddress](https://pending.schema4i.org/PostalAddress).
+In this case we use the "PascalCase" notation like e.g. in the object [**P**ostal**A**ddress](http://schema4i.org/PostalAddress).

 ### Modelling objects